Thank you for joining us in this series on Home Decorating.

-Today we’re going to talk about refreshing a room of your home into a Recreation Room.
+Have you thought about repurposing a room in your home into a Recreation Room?

-Your kids are growing into teenagers or….they’ve moved away from home and you would like a sophisticated play room for you and your friends.
-We’ll talk today about your options and narrow it down to just 3 elements needed to refresh this room.
+Your kids are growing into teenagers?
+Or they’ve moved away from home and you would like a sophisticated play room for you and your friends?
+Both or either are great reasons to incorporate a fun space into your home.
+We’ll discuss today your options and narrow it down to just 3 elements needed to refresh this room.

 The most popular room conversion for a rec room is in the basement.